 Before moving your organization’s sales and customer ops to a new CRM, you need to investigate the developer to learn about their financials.
 Even more importantly, how much support do they guarantee if you run into technical issues using their product?

-The best time to lock down favorable policies is at the contract stage, where you can examine your service-level agreement (SLA) to understand the quality of support offered, technical and material, and any on-demand resources they provide for troubleshooting issues independently.
+The best time to lock down favorable policies is at the contract stage, when you can examine your service-level agreement (SLA) to understand the quality of support offered, technical and material, and any on-demand resources they provide for troubleshooting issues independently.

-10. Securing leadership buy-in
+13. Securing leadership buy-in

 The decision to invest in a CRM often comes straight from leadership, and securing buy-in is usually not a problem.
 But, if you propose the idea as a mid-to-senior executive, you’ll need to prove ROI and create an adoption plan to allay the C-Suite’s fears of burning cash on shelfware no one will use.